Surrey Councillors & Candidates

 Every West Surrey council that accumulated unsustainable debt was Conservative-controlled at the time the borrowing took place.
 In no case has the responsible Conservative leadership fully accepted accountability.

 The government has committed £500 million to help cover Woking's debt, but Surrey's Lib Dem MPs have warned the new authority “could be bankrupt from day one.”
 The 7 May 2026 election will fill 90 seats across 45 wards — down from 287 councillors pre-reorganisation.
-Full candidate lists will be published by 10 April 2026.
+Over 450 candidates have been officially nominated.

 West Surrey Debt Breakdown